superminkfan/rag-assistant-template/README.md

   - `OLLAMA_CHAT_HISTORY_WINDOW` – caps how many past chat messages (human and AI) are retained per conversation.
 The default is `20`, ensuring recent context is preserved while old exchanges are trimmed automatically.
+  - `OLLAMA_TIMEOUT` – optional cap, in seconds, on how long the provider waits for a response from Ollama.
+Set it to any positive value to enforce a timeout; leave the variable unset to wait indefinitely.
+For example:
+    ```bash
+    export OLLAMA_TIMEOUT=60  # Wait at most 60 seconds before giving up
+    python main.py
+    ```

 ## Running tests
 The project uses [pytest](https://docs.pytest.org/) for automated testing.